It was the talk of our household.

 It’s unlikely the Earl was delighted by the pregnancy.
 He’d seen no future for himself at Queen Elizabeth’s court and spoken of serving Henri IV, probably in a military capacity.
 Henri’s recent peace with Spain would have left him at a loose end, career-wise.

 However, I think Elizabeth Vernon has had a grudging press.
 One of the Earl’s biographers, A.L.
-Rowse, announces that the Earl was “homosexual” and married her because her cousin, the Earl of Essex, made him.
+Rowse, believes that he was “homosexual” and married her at the insistence of her cousin, the Earl of Essex.

 G.P.V.
-Akrigg suggests that the Earl vacillated, balancing his feelings for “the girl” (as Akrigg calls the 25 year old bride-to-be) and his friendship with Essex against his need for a wife with the wealth any Earl could reasonably expect and which the Earl of Southampton needed.
+Akrigg suggests that the Earl vacillated, balancing his feelings for “the girl” (as Akrigg calls the 25 year old bride-to-be) and his friendship with Essex against his need for a wife with the wealth any Earl could reasonably expect and which he certainly needed.

-However, she may have been pregnant because they intended to marry – though probably not until after the Earl, who had Queen Elizabeth’s permission to spend two years overseas, had completed his travels and/or found a niche for himself at a foreign court.
+She may well have been pregnant because they intended to marry – though probably not until after the Earl, who had Queen Elizabeth’s permission to spend two years overseas, had completed his travels and/or found a niche for himself at a foreign court.

 Perhaps the best comment on their marriage is this unconventional portrait of Elizabeth Vernon.
 Is it her wedding portrait?